Peter Lin, Ph.D.

 His primary clinical fellowship was at Weill Cornell Medical College, and his postdoctoral training was at the HIV Research Center of Columbia University.
 Dr. Lin’s previous training in therapeutic modalities includes experiences in individual and group psychotherapy, both brief and long-term interventions with various theoretical perspectives, including cognitive-behavioral, interpersonal, and psychodynamics.
 Throughout his clinical trainings, he has worked with young adults, adults, and elderly who suffered from anxiety, depression, and personality disorders at Beth Israel Medical Center, NYU-Bellevue Hospital, Mount Sinai Medical Center and New York Hospital.

 Dr. Lin has great interest in the integration of Eastern Buddhism and Western psychotherapy.
 He also has a strong passion in photojournalism and therapeutic photography.
-At St. Joseph’s College, Dr. Lin has developed the Mindfulness and Contemplative Living Minor.
+At St. Joseph’s University, Dr. Lin has developed the Mindfulness and Contemplative Living Minor.
 Through his professional interests, students are exposed to various ways of cultivating insight, such as photography, zazen, tea ceremony, judo and study abroad in Asia.
 Dr. Lin has years of training in Chan (Chinese Zen) practice, and is currently a Chinese Zen Meditation teacher in the Dharma Drum Mountain Chan lineage.
 He is also actively involved in disaster relief, as a commissioner of Buddhist Tzu Chi Compassion Relief Foundation.

 Dr. Lin have earned much respect for his disaster mental health and photojournalist expertise.
 His photos of Hurricane Sandy relief were showcased by the New York Times, by the Taiwan Consulate in NYC, by NY State Congress, and by The Museum of the City of New York (200 photos were selected over 10,000 as permanent collection).
 As a rare honor, his relief work in South Africa won the first place in the Red Cross International Humanitarian photography competition in Taiwan.